Documentation Index

 type: none

-Sandboxes launched with egress: deny-all get no outbound; everything else inherits the default.
+Sandboxes launched with egress: deny-all get no outbound.
+Everything else inherits the default.

 Expose sandbox ports with ingress

+Ingress configuration controls how sandbox users reach ports inside their sandboxes.
 Under spec.network.ingress, you define one or more named exposure levels.
 Each level is a reachability tier (for example, internal for sandboxes inside the organization or public for endpoints reachable from the open internet) that you configure with a scope and a Kubernetes Service strategy.
 When sandbox users expose a port, they pick from these names.

 spec: